mateusz-kurowskiUG/WorkInProgress-SmartMove/README.md

 # WorkInProgress-SmartMove
-Smart city project for purpouses of BCM 2024.
+Smart city project for purposes of BCM 2024.

 ## How to launch